eric-brechemier/business-card/README.md

 ## Rationale

-I have been using the same business card design since 2007.
+I have been using the same business card design from 2007 to 2019.
 I had voluntarily left out my phone number and postal address, to make the cards timeless.
 Still, twelve years is a long time, and everything that appears on the card apart from my name has now become outdated:

 * after 15 years of work in "Software Design and Development", I am now becoming a graphic designer as well as a programmer